What Is the Average Salary by Age in Oregon?

 Check your credit score for free.
 Sign up and get $10.*

-As with other states, the highest earners in Oregon fall within the 25 to 64 age range, with a salary decline around retirement time.
-The salary peaks tend to be commensurate with age and experience.
-Not surprisingly, entry-level salaries in Oregon tend to be on the lower end of the spectrum.
+As with other states, the highest earners in Oregon fall within the 25 to 64 age range.
+Salaries tend to decline as workers enter retirement, with full retirement benefits becoming available between the ages of 65 and 67.
+According to a study by ADP Research, salary peaks tend to be in line with age and experience.
+Not surprisingly, entry-level salaries in Oregon are on the lower end of the spectrum.

 Recommended: U.S. Average Income by Age